To allow visitors to access your website, you need to publish it. Saving your site is not the same as publishing it.

 What happens after your site has been published

 After publishing your site you can easily make changes at any time, so there is no need to wait until your site is "finished" before you publish it.

 Remember that a good website is always "under construction" and you should continue to update your site as often as possible after you publish it.
-You can learn more about making changes after you publish in this article.

 Making your website accessible for visitors